 Today I share a different article than usual.
-Because, of course, traveling is not all about fairy tail stories.
+Because, of course, traveling is not all about fairy tails.
 I’m going to talk about why the rabies vaccine is so important and why you should always take this recommended vaccination.
 Actually because I often read and hear that travelers don’t take it.
 I’ll tell you why it is important to get the rabies vaccine and share my story with you.

 Sometimes I get asked by friends, family and colleagues what is the most annoying or most intense thing I have experienced during my trip.
 Actually, I always tell them this story.